-In addition this, the website of her self-titled label details how the designer has been "published in Vogue Italia, Vogue UK, Elle Magazine and Marie Claire Magazine and "Africa: Architecture, Culture and Identity.
+In addition to this, the website of her self-titled label details how the designer has been "published in Vogue Italia, Vogue UK, Elle Magazine and Marie Claire Magazine" and "Africa: Architecture, Culture and Identity.
 She has collaborated with IKEA, Woolworths South Africa, Vodacom, The Sanlam Handmade Fair on bespoke designs."

 According to Vogue, the selected semifinalists "[don't just] make beautiful clothes; they’re tackling fashion’s carbon footprint, designing for their communities, and celebrating their diverse cultures."